 While they tend to prefer recent medical graduates, there are a handful of residency programs that accept old graduates due to their more lenient requirements.
 If you graduated some time ago and are just now getting to residency for whatever reason, you may have more obstacles in your path.
 Nevertheless, entering medical education once again and becoming a resident doctor is a formidable undertaking, regardless of when you initially graduated.

 This article describes how certain residency programs in the United States and Canada treat older graduates and how to submit a stellar application if you are in this distinctive situation.
-We also cover the benefits of seeking professional residency help if you wish to get into a post-graduate program as a more mature applicant.
+We also cover the benefits of seeking professional residency application consulting if you wish to get into a post-graduate program as a more mature applicant.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!